On this page:

 Getting the most out of your visit to the Show

 The 2019 Kalamazoo & Mineral Show

-The 2019 Show celebrates the 60th Rock and Mineral Show presented by the Kalamazoo Geological and Mineral Society.
-It is starting to shape up into something really special.
+The 2019 Show celebrated the 60th Rock and Mineral Show presented by the Kalamazoo Geological and Mineral Society.

-KGMS has secured 40,000 square feet of show space for the 2019 KGMS Show.
-That means a bigger show than in 2018 with more vendors and activates, plus, some extra special attractions.
-In all we anticipating over 40 booths of vendors, activities and attractions.
-There should be about 50 member and museum displays.
+KGMS secured 44,000 square feet of show space for the 2019 KGMS Show.
+A bigger show than in 2018 with more vendors and activates, plus, some extra special attractions.

-Steve Arnold, seen on the Meteorite Men TV Show, is scheduled to present at the 2019 KGMS Show.
-Additionally, Krystel (Dorris) Dinkel who's family was often seen on the Prospectors TV Show plans to be on scene; showing and selling some of her families amazonite discoveries.
+Steve Arnold, seen on the Meteorite Men TV Show, present at the 2019 KGMS Show.
+Additionally, Krystel (Dorris) Dinkel who's family was often seen on the Prospectors TV Show; showing and selling some of her families amazonite discoveries.
 Krystel also did a presentation.
 Both Erik Rintamaki of Yooperlite fame and Paleo Joe filled out the strong speakers roster.
 From what I hear almost every presentation was packed!

 A Little History:

 KGMS started back in 1957, with their first Rock & Mineral Show held in 1958.
 With the exception of one year, KGMS has had a Rock and Mineral show every year since 1958.